 The loads on the bearings of the rotor-pistons and the inertia vibrations are substantially reduced as compared to the single power-shaft-rotary.

 The glow plug "sees" each of the four combustion chambers the right moment (a spark-plug / high voltage circuit is optional).

-Four combustions per rotation, easy starting, extreme power to weight ratio.
+The above PatRE rotary engine has four combustions per rotation, easy starting, extreme power to weight ratio.